saveenr/usql-tutorial/ch05/expressions.md

 ### Using .NET Types

-Rowset columns are strongly typed.
+RowSet columns are strongly typed.
 U-SQL allows you to call methods defined on those types in the SELECT clause.

 ```
 // Find what day of year each session took place